 - S16 Arlberg

 The sectional tolls (single trip or annual permit) can be paid for in cash or by card (credit, debit, or fuel) directly at the toll gate.
 It’s also possible to buy a digital pass.
-The benefit of a digital pass is that you can use the fast lane where the toll gate opens automatically when you drive through.
+The benefit of a digital pass is that you can use the fast lane where the toll gate opens automatically when you approach.

 Since most tourists won’t have use of an annual sectional toll pass, I’m only including the single trip rates for 2021.

 |A13 Brenner Motorway|